rickellis/Arch-Linux-Install-Guide/README.md

 #### These are the steps necessary to install <a href="https://www.archlinux.org/">Arch Linux</a> with <a href="https://en.wikipedia.org/wiki/Linux_Unified_Key_Setup">LUKS</a> disk encryption using <a href="https://en.wikipedia.org/wiki/Logical_Volume_Manager_(Linux)">Logical Volume Manager (LVM)</a> under <a href="https://en.wikipedia.org/wiki/Unified_Extensible_Firmware_Interface">UEFI</a>.

+__NOTE:__ This document is NOT complete!
+I'm in the process of consolidating notes I've made from various places.
+I hope to be done with this project soon.

 ---

 ### Before you begin, plan your disc partitioning strategy